temidataspot/england-health-index-etl-sql/README.md

 This ETL pipeline automates data ingestion for **health index tracking**, making data analysis **faster & cleaner**.
 Perfect for anyone working with **R and BigQuery**. 🚀

 🔗 **Read the full guide** [Medium](https://medium.com/@temiloluwa.jokotola/building-an-etl-pipeline-in-r-integrating-with-bigquery-ba2bf19083a8)

----

-Let me know if you want to tweak it! 🎯